-“Without Sunday Breakfast, I don’t know what I would have become.
+“Without Sunday Breakfast, I wouldn’t know what I would have become.
 They took me in and walked alongside me through everything,” Eric expressed with thankfulness in his voice.
 “I am so proud of myself.
 It was hard, but I am here now.”
 Eric had a happy childhood.
 Sadly, just after his high school graduation, Eric’s mother passed away unexpectedly.
 “After my mom’s passing, I grew up real fast,” Eric remembers.

-During his time as an Overcomer, Eric developed a heart of compassion.
+During his time in our Overcomer Program, Eric developed a heart of compassion.
 Eric has served as a mentor to men in need of encouragement and he tries to help them become a fighter against whatever struggles